Difference Generation Processor

 - An impressive portfolio of standard and unlocked systems for a broad range of usages and performance levels.

-- New system acceleration when paired with Intel® Optane ™ memory to provide an extraordinary system responsiveness.
+- New system acceleration when paired with Intel® Optane ™ memory to provide extraordinary system responsiveness.

-- Intel Turbo Boost Technology 2.0 to give you an extra explosion of performance when you need it Intel® Hyper-Threading Technology (Intel® HT Technology), which allows each processor core to work on two tasks simultaneously, increases multitasking, accelerating workflow, and resolving less in time.
+- Intel Turbo Boost Technology 2.0 gives you an extra explosion of performance when you need it Intel® Hyper-Threading Technology (Intel® HT Technology) allows each processor core to work on two tasks simultaneously, increasing multitasking, accelerating workflow, and reducing time.

-- The ability to set the overclock ratio per core with a processor that is not locked, 1 when paired with a particular chipset SKUs, to give you more control and more granularity for your overclocking platform.
+- The ability to set the overclock ratio per core with a processor that is not locked, 1 when paired with a particular chipset SKU, will give you more control and granularity for your overclocking platform.

 Experience: